Stream to the Akamai HD network from Wowza Streaming Engine

 The Stream Targets feature in Wowza Streaming Engine™ media server software allows you to send live streams to widely distributed destinations.
 For example, you can send a live stream from Wowza Streaming Engine to a CDN of your choice, such as Akamai.
 This allows you to use the CDN's edge network to deliver the stream to viewers.

-This article explains how to set up Wowza Streaming Engine and Akamai so that you can send a live streams to the Akamai HD network for distributed delivery.
-If you're ingesting a source stream in multiple bitrates or transcoding in Wowza Streaming Engine and want to send an adaptive bitrate set of streams to Akamai, you can group the streams for delivery to a Akamai.
+This article explains how to set up Wowza Streaming Engine and Akamai so that you can send live streams to the Akamai HD network for distributed delivery.
+If you're ingesting a source stream in multiple bitrates or transcoding in Wowza Streaming Engine and want to send an adaptive bitrate set of streams to Akamai, you can group the streams for delivery to Akamai.

 Notes: